”Ice cream, chillin’, chillin’. Ice cream, chillin’. I know that my heart can be so cold. But I’m sweet for you, come put me in a cone…”

 They are known for their creative gelato flavours, with over 180 flavours to date, including Salted Egg Yolk, Nasi Lemak and Mango Sticky Rice.

-In addition to a new look and the re-introduction of 27 flavours, the gelateria will introduce a refreshed menu from time to time.
+In addition to a new look and the re-introduction of 27 flavours, the gelateria introduces a refreshed menu from time to time.

 Flavours are rotating, those available previously include Coconut Sorbet, Dark Chocolate Sorbet, Granny’s Favourite – chocolate malt, cookie dough and chocolate chips, Honey Cinnamon, Milo Dinosaur, Nutella Swirl, Oreo Cheesecake, Parmesan Cheese & Cream Crackers, Salted Caramel Cheesecake, Summerberries, White Chocolate Nori, and Yuzu.